grxxh-p/Superstore-Analysis/README.md

 ---
 ## 📍Conclusion:
 This project highlights how product category, regional performance, and discounting impact retail profitability.
-While the Technology category produced the most profitable product, it also accounted for the largest losses due to heavy discounting.
+While the technology category produced the most profitable product, it also accounted for the largest losses due to high discounts.

 Overall, I improved my skills in exploratory data analysis, feature engineering, clustering, and regression modeling, with a strong focus on turning data into business insights.